-- 1. Power on the 3.75G/HSPA module using the Fn + (a) key combination. - Access the Mobile Partner application from the Start menu (Start > Programs/ All Programs > Mobile Partner), or by double-clicking the Mobile Partner icon on the desktop ... - 3.
-The software will run and you can select the Profile Name from the menu. - Click Connect to begin the connection process.
+- 1. Power on the 3.75G/HSPA module using the Fn + Section key combination. - 2.
+Access the Mobile Partner application from the Start menu (Start > Programs/ All Programs > Mobile Partner), or by double-clicking the Mobile Partner icon on the desktop ... - 3.
+The software will run and you can select the Profile Name from the menu. - 4.
+Click Connect to begin the connection process.

-Figure 7 - 43 Connect
+Figure 7 - 34 Connect